UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team26-human-pose-estimation.md

 ### 1.4.
 Current Methods

 Some prominent models of human pose estimation are OpenPose from 2019, AlphaPose from 2022, and ViTPose from 2022.
-There are many comparisons and contrasts to how they figure out human poses.
-Another model that improved these prior models is known as Sapiens (2024).
+There are many comparisions and contrasts to how they figure out human poses.
+A model that improved these prior models is known as Sapiens (2024).

 ## 2. Datasets